Sick pay entitlement Sick pay

 If there's nothing in writing

-If there's nothing in writing about sick pay, an employee can:
+If there's nothing in writing about sick pay, a worker can:

 If sickness is caused by work

 The same sick pay rules apply if sickness is caused by someone's work.
-For example, an employee is not entitled to extra sick pay if they get:
+For example, a worker is not entitled to extra sick pay if they get:

 This is unless your organisation's sickness policy or the employment contract terms and conditions say otherwise.
 So it's a good idea to check.